q-viper/q-viper.github.io/_posts/2020-08-29-gesture-based-visually-writing-system-web-app.md

 ## Contour Writing: Modifications
-For running this system, i had to modify this system little bit.
-Only modification needed was on class `ContourWriting` and i am including it below.
+For running this system, I had to modify this system little bit.
+Only modification needed was on class `ContourWriting` and I am including it below.

 ### Initialization
 ```python